 Once everyone has added their ideas, encourage team members to go around the board and read all other ideas.
 Ask questions by using either the comment box or placing sticky notes next to each section.
-This will ensure that all jotted down ideas will be read and discussed.
+This will ensure that all ideas will be read and discussed.

 Finalize the session

 Don’t give up at the finish line, your team has worked too hard for that!
 Have an in-depth conversation with your team to discuss what the next steps are.
-Make sure to @mention and assign tasks to the relevant team members, so they know what their next steps are for the project.
+Make sure to @mention and assign tasks to relevant team members so they know what their next steps are for the project.

 Brainstorming sessions have the power to bring the entire team together to help your business grow or pivot.
 Who knows where that one small idea on a sticky note may lead.